SHaroonShah/Readme-Developers-Hub---Production/docs/🏁 GET STARTED/authentication/bearer-token-generation-1.md

 >
 > *Please ensure you cache the authentication token and check for expiry before requesting a new one.*

-8. You can use the generated bearer token provided in the [API References](https://docs.intersoftsapient.net/reference/get_v4-shippingaccounts) section for testing purposes.

 <Image align="center" alt="Sample bearer token" border={true} caption="Bearer token sample" src="https://files.readme.io/c67152f-image.png" width="50% " />

 Once the bearer token has been generated successfully, you can now use it for authentication purposes.